kadetito/Nest-JS-Backend-pokedex/README.md

 ```

-5. Mock data with seed
+5. Mock data with seed (only in develop)
 ```
 http://localhost:3000/api/v2/seed